-9. Ms. Christine N. Umutoni, United Nations Resident Coordinator and United Nations Development Programme Resident Representative to Mauritius and Seychelles expressed her thanks to the various stakeholders that extended their support to the preparation of the meeting.
+Ms. Christine N. Umutoni, United Nations Resident Coordinator and United Nations Development Programme Resident Representative to Mauritius and Seychelles expressed her thanks to the various stakeholders that extended their support to the preparation of the meeting.
 She explained that the UN is a demand-driven organisation and supports country priorities.
-The UN has put efforts to achieve sustainable development, namely in the fields of sustainable tourism, climate change, etc. Emphasis is more on integrating the SDGs into national plans as well as developing priorities and actions among various agencies for the implementation of SDGs.
-Progress was highlighted on various issues but also challenges.
-Opportunities to discuss the various themes and desired outcomes.
-Additional issues to consider included multi-country nature of UN presence, multi-institution representation and regional nature of the work.
-Finally, the importance of coordination was highlighted within the UN itself and among the countries.
+She underlined that emphasis is more on integrating the SDGs into national plans as well as developing priorities and actions among various agencies for the implementation of SDGs.
+She noted that there was progress on some issues but challenges remained and that the meeting presented opportunities to discuss various themes and desired outcomes.
+Finally, she highlighted the importance of coordination within the UN itself and among the countries.